genomicssport/pansam/README.md

-  sam-up-down-align-view  upstream and downstream regions,prankaligner and visualization of the alignments sam-up-down-align       allows for the extraction of the upstream and downstream regions from the samfile filter                  allows for the filtering of the samfile help                    Print this message or the help of the given subcommand(s)
+  sam-up-down-align-view  upstream and downstream regions,prankaligner and visualization of the alignments sam-up-down-align       allows for the extraction of the upstream and downstream regions from the samfile filter                  allows for the filtering of the samfile filter-range            allows for the filtering of the samfile with specified range help                    Print this message or the help of the given subcommand(s)

  Options:
   -h, --help     Print help
   -V, --version  Print version
  ```

  Gaurav Sablok